neo3072/DS-AI-ML-Resources/Principles, quotes, Idioms, and Sayings.md

 # Quotes, Idioms, and Sayings.md

 ## Principles

-- Nothing is more permanent than a temporary solution.
+- Principle of least priviledge

 ## Quotes, Idioms, and Sayings

--
+- Nothing is more permanent than a temporary solution.